fresconews/guides/branches.md

 #### Example
-> If you've branched off of the **master** branch to build your new feature and while you're working another engineer pushes to the master branch, you'll want to merge the branch back in again so that you have the latest copy in your working codebase.
+> If you've branched off of the **master** branch to build your new feature and while you're working another engineer pushes to the master branch, you'll want to merge the branch back into yours so that you have the latest copy in your working codebase.
 Otherwise you'll be subject to pulling all of the new code from the master branch after you finish, and this might disrupt your workflow or potentially delay the feature's rollout because of potential merge conflicts.

 ### Propagating Fixes